-The following table shows the Fund's Retail Shares' annual returns and long-term performance (before and after taxes), which includes its predecessor partnership's average annual returns, and the change in value of market indexes over various periods ended December 31, 2023.
-This table shows how the Fund's performance compares to that of the Russell Midcap® Growth Index, which measures the performance of the mid-cap growth segment of the U.S. equity universe, in which the Fund invests, and the Russell 3000® Index, a broad-based securities index comprised of the 3,000 largest U.S. companies as determined by total market capitalization.
+The following table shows the Fund's Retail Shares' annual returns and long-term performance (before and after taxes), which includes its predecessor partnership's average annual returns, and the change in value of broad-based market indexes over various periods ended December 31, 2022.
 The table also shows the average annual returns of the Fund's Institutional Shares and R6 Shares, but it does not show after-tax returns.

 After-tax returns are calculated using the highest individual federal marginal income tax rate in effect at the time of each distribution and assumed sale, but they do not include the impact of state and local taxes.
-Because the predecessor partnership did not have a distribution policy prior to May 1, 2003, the Fund is unable to show after-tax returns prior to that date.
+Because the predecessor partnership did not have a distribution policy prior to May 1, 2003, the Fund is unable to show aftertax returns prior to that date.